In Person 2024 Workshops | Week 2 | July 15-19

 Instructional time favors getting every teacher in the room to share their insights, experiences, challenges and solutions.
 A schedule will be posted for the week, but it is always flexible based on the needs of the teachers in the room.

 We will cover a bunch of affordable and easy to set up labs, discuss the CED, work with AP Classroom, and plan for the following year.
 The only assignment will be working on the pacing guide and developing an audit for the course.
 Other discussions throughout the week will include supporting students with diverse backgrounds in your class, supporting language learners and bringing current events into the classroom.

 By the end of the workshop, you will have a good plan for how to teach the class.
 We will go over strategies to save money while providing laboratory experiences.
 We also will explore grading methods that will reduce your workload as an educator.

-European History — In Person
+Physics I — In Person

 Physics C (combined)— In Person

 The AP Physics C: Mechanics and E&M Combined Summer Institute is designed to help teachers build the foundation for a successful AP Physics C program.
 Emphasis will be placed on the rigor of the material that students need to be successful on the New AP Physics C exams.
 We will pay special attention to the mathematical and conceptual skills needed for the exam.
 Laboratory investigations will be incorporated throughout the workshop, with special emphasis on transitioning your laboratory into a guided-inquiry based program.
 We will also focus on the new exams and how best to prepare your students for it.
 We will review the requirements for the course audit and the syllabus requirements.
 Time will be allotted for best practices and for sharing ideas as a group.
 As an AP Physics C: Mechanics and E&M Combined workshop, options will be presented during each activity to help prepare you to teach either or both courses.
 So, no matter what combination of the two C exams you prepare your students for, this workshop is for you!